XiaochunLU/thrift/lib/vertx-js/README.md

   - HTTP (TODO)
   - WebSocket (TODO)

+###TODO:
+  - JavaScript supports only numeric doubles, therefore the largest integer value which can be represented in JavaScript is +/-2^53, and I64 could not be represented precisely for some very big integers out of the range. nodejs uses node-int64 (https://github.com/broofa/node-int64) to represent I64, but it makes calculations inconvenient.
+We need to think of a way to tackle the precision problem.
+One way is to wrap the java BigInteger class.

 ##Compiler
 Specify _--gen js:vertx_ to generate your thrift files into javascript source for using with this lib.